antmcgrann/whatsthewave/README.md

 your local machine for development and testing purposes.
 See deployment for notes on deploying the project on a live system.

+Running Whats the Wave:

+1. Open up GitHub desktop (or other environment to run javascript)

+2. Open up two terminal windows

+3. Set one terminal path to the client folder

+4. Set other terminal path to the server folder

+5. In the client terminal enter npm install (install all the necessary dependencies)

+6. In the server terminal enter npm install (install all the necessary dependencies)

+7. In the server terminal enter npm start (should similary to the lines below)

+    > server@1.0.0 start C:\<your path>\server
+    > nodemon index.js

+    [nodemon] 2.0.12
+    [nodemon] to restart at any time, enter 'rs' [nodemon] watching path(s): *.*
+    [nodemon] watching extensions: js,mjs,json
+    [nodemon] starting 'node index.js'
+    Server running on port: 5000

+8. In the client terminal enter npm start (should route to the website homepage on http://localhost:3000/

+Trouble Shooting:

 ### Prerequisites

 Requirements for the software and other tools to build, test and push